About Us

 Kristin Flora

-Kristin Flora joined the Executive Board in early 2019 as the organization's Treasurer, a position that allows her to use her professional skills and her passion for horses that started from the time she was a child.
-As the owner of Flora Financial Works, she brings the financial knowledge the organization needs to be fiscally sound as it pursues it's desire to rescue and re-home the most needy of horses.
+Kristin Flora joined the Executive Board in early 2019 as the organization's Treasurer, a position that allows her to use her professional skills and her passion for horses which started from the time she was a child.
+As the owner of Flora Financial Works, she brings the financial knowledge the organization needs to be fiscally sound as it pursues its desire to rescue and re-home the most needy of horses.
 Kristin grew up caring for and learning about horses as a student of English riding and jumping.
 She only competed in a few shows when she was young and finds as she has gotten older she far prefers trail riding and enjoying the scenery.
-She likes to spend her free time with her family and friends, enjoying being a spectator of sports events, especially lacrosse and checking out the local breweries.
-She and her family (husband, daughter, son and dog) live in Loudoun County.
+She likes to spend her free time with her family and friends, enjoying being a spectator of sports events, especially lacrosse, and checking out the local breweries.
+She and her family live in Loudoun County.

 Krasi Henkel